nikhil-chethireddy/GPT-UI-UX/README.md

 ## Demo

-You can view the live demo of this homepage at [Live-demo-link].
+You can view the live demo of this homepage at [Live-demo-link](https://gpt-ui-ux.netlify.app/).

 ## Technologies Used